smithy-lang/smithy-kotlin/docs/design/endpoints.md

 ### Provider parameters

-Provider parameters will be generated as a data class, since backwards compatability of parameter values is guaranteed ( field order MUST be preserved, and obsolete values are marked deprecated and not removed).
+Provider parameters will be generated as a data class, since backwards compatability of parameter values is guaranteed (field order MUST be preserved, and obsolete values are marked deprecated and not removed).

 The presence of required values is checked at construction, with an error thrown if any are missing.

-The generation includes DSL builder support for several reasons:
+The generation includes DSL builder support to simplify construction.
-1. caller convenience - SDK users are able to implement and call their own endpoint providers
-2. doing so provides greater flexibility for codegen for middleware - the binding of a value can be expressed as an arbitrary set of statements, rather than being restricted to a single expression in a constructor argument list
 ```kotlin
 public data class ServiceEndpointParams(
     // ...args